 For each company-meeting date, our three main dependent variables are (i) the total number of shares voted for the agenda item, (ii) the total number of shares voted against the agenda item, and (iii) the total number of broker non-votes.
 Our primary independent variables are the phantom underlying shares and the underlying shares actually held by the sponsor, both aggregated across ETFs.
 These measures will be consistent across all agenda items for each company meeting.
 Our measures of ETF underlying shares voted for and ETF underlying shares voted against may vary across each agenda item of a company meeting, however, as different ETFs may vote in different directions.
-Finally, we scale all of our main variables of interest and dependent variables
+Finally, we scale all of our main dependent variables by the total number of potential votes outstanding, reported by ISS.26